-Fetal malpresentation, namely the abnormal position of the fetus in the uterus during delivery, is an obstetric complication that can increase the risk of difficult births and maternal and neonatal morbidity.
-The prevalence of fetal malpresentation varies depending on the population and gestational age but is generally estimated to occur in approximately 3-4% of all deliveries.
-Fetal malpresentation can be classified based on the presenting part of the fetus, namely the head, buttocks, shoulders, or other parts of the body.
-One type of malpresentation that rarely occurs is the malpresentation of the fetal head in the left oblique presentation, where the fetal head is tilted on the left side of the mother's pelvis.
-This condition can occur due to various factors, including anatomical abnormalities of the uterus such as a bicornuate uterus, oligohydramnios, multiparity, and fetal abnormalities.
+can occur due to various factors, including anatomical abnormalities of the uterus such as a bicornuate uterus, oligohydramnios, multiparity, and fetal abnormalities.
 A bicornuate uterus is a congenital abnormality that occurs due to impaired fusion of the Müllerian ducts during embryonic development.
 This condition can affect the position of the fetus in the uterus and cause malpresentation.
-Malpresentation of the fetal head in the left oblique presentation with a bicornuate uterus is a rare combination that requires special attention in lahor management.
-Malpresentation of the fetal head in the left oblique presentation can cause various birth difficulties, including shoulder dystocia, umbilical cord prolapse, fetal asphyxia, and birth trauma.
+Malpresentation of the fetal head in the left oblique presentation with a bicornuate uterus is a rare combination that requires special attention labor management. in Malpresentation of the fetal head in the left oblique presentation can cause various birth difficulties, including shoulder dystocia, umbilical cord prolapse, fetal asphyxia, and birth trauma.
 Therefore, early diagnosis and appropriate management are essential to ensure maternal and fetal safety.
 The diagnosis of fetal head malpresentation in the left oblique presentation can be made through physical examination and supporting examinations such as obstetric ultrasound (USG).
 Physical examination can show the position of the fetal head tilted to the left, while obstetric ultrasound can confirm the diagnosis and identify uterine anatomical abnormalities such as a bicornuate uterus.1-3

 Management of fetal head malpresentation in left oblique presentation depends on the gestational age, condition of the mother and fetus, and the presence of other complications.
 In some cases, an external version can be performed to change the fetal position to a normal cephalic presentation.
 However, if the external version is unsuccessful or not possible, then a vaginal delivery can be performed with caution or a caesarean section can be considered as a last resort.
 A bicornuate uterus is a relatively rare congenital abnormality of the uterus, with a prevalence of around 0.1-0.5% of the female population.
 This disorder occurs due to impaired fusion of the Müllerian ducts during embryonic development, which causes the uterus to have two separate horns.
 A bicornuate uterus can be classified based on the degree of fusion disorder, namely unicollis bicornuate uterus (one cervix), bicornuate bicollis uterus (two cervixes), and didelphys uterus (two separate uteruses).
 A bicornuate uterus can affect the position of the fetus in the uterus and cause malpresentation.
 In addition, a bicornuate uterus can also increase the risk of miscarriage, premature labor, stunted fetal growth, and other birth complications.
 Therefore, women with a bicornuate uterus require more intensive pregnancy monitoring and individualized labor management.
-The diagnosis of a bicornuate uterus can be confirmed through such obstetric supporting examinations hysterosalpingography ultrasound, (HSG), magnetic resonance imaging (MRI).
-This examination can show a typical anatomical picture of the uterus, namely two separate uterine horns.4,5 is required during pregnancy and childbirth.
-However, in cases with a high risk of complications, such as a history of recurrent miscarriage or premature labor, correction may he considered. surgery Malpresentation of the fetal head in the left oblique presentation with a bicornuate uterus is a rare combination that requires special attention in labor management.
-Early diagnosis and a multidisciplinary approach, including careful ultrasound examination and appropriate surgical intervention, are essential to ensure maternal and fetal safety.
-6,7 Studies are needed to better understand the pathophysiology, risk factors, optimal management of fetal malpresentation in left oblique presentation with a bicornuate uterus.
+The diagnosis of a bicornuate uterus can be confirmed through supporting examinations such as obstetric ultrasound, hysterosalpingography (HSG), or magnetic resonance imaging (MRI).
+This examination can show a typical anatomical picture of the uterus, namely two separate uterine horns.^{4,5}

+Management of a bicornuate uterus depends on the degree of fusion impairment and the presence of other complications.
+In some cases, no special intervention is required during pregnancy and childbirth.
+However, in cases with a high risk of complications, such as a history of recurrent miscarriage or premature labor, correction surgery mav be considered.
+Malpresentation of the fetal head in the left oblique presentation with a bicornuate uterus is a rare combination that requires special attention in labor management.
+Early diagnosis and a multidisciplinary approach, including careful ultrasound examination and appropriate surgical intervention, are essential to ensure maternal and fetal safety.^{6,7} Studies are needed to better understand the pathophysiology, risk factors, optimal management of fetal head and malpresentation in left oblique presentation with a bicornuate uterus.
 With better understanding, it is hoped that more effective prevention and treatment strategies can be developed to improve pregnancy and childbirth outcomes in women with this condition.